mecid/mecid.github.io/_posts/2021-07-21-submitting-values-to-swiftui-view.md

 Keep in mind that we can attach multiple *onSubmit* view modifiers with various submit triggers to the view hierarchy and provide different closures for separate triggers.

+We can also change the label of the return key on the software keyboard using the *submitLabel* view modifier. *submitLabel* view modifier requires the instance of *SubmitLabel* struct as the parameter which defined the return key label.
+It has many predefined values like *done, go, send, join, route, search, return, next and continue.*

 ```swift
 struct ContentView: View {
     @State private var query = ""